pkuGenuine/blog/programming/python/hint.md

 ## More Issues

 ### Generics & Type Bound
-There is a way to "define generic functions" (in the static checker's perspective) in python.
+There is a way to "define generic functions & generic classes" (in the static checker's perspective) in python.

+Use `TypeVar` to "define generic functions".
+Use `Protocol` to add type bounds.

 ~~~python
 from typing import TypeVar, Protocol